 Marketing a Virtual Event

-Another aspect of virtual events that hasn’t changed, whether it’s a trade show or webinar, is the importance of marketing.
+Another aspect of planning a virtual event that hasn’t changed, whether it’s a trade show or webinar, is the importance of marketing your event.

 Your strategy should include pre-event, during the event, and post-event marketing.
 Send email campaigns to engage your customers early.
 Push out social media posts advertising your involvement and highlight your giveaway or any sessions you’re presenting or sponsoring.
 For larger events, schedule social posts during the event to draw prospects to your booth if applicable.
 And don’t forget to include any hashtags associated with the event in your social posts.